vboyce/tg-matcher/notes.md

 * draw from ...
 2 and 6 p games ? (and then do 2 v 6 v original accuracy?)
 * show each person all 12 descriptions from each of N games? (in blocks?) note that there's a "one you haven't clicked" heuristic issue
 * or just totally randomize across games? this might be the best.
+* aside from removing the chitchat, try without further clean-up

 # Notes on option space (not just for pilot):